tkshehan/_pong/README.md

 ## Patch Notes

 ### 0.0.2
+- lowered ceiling
 - added some sound effects
 - increased player speed from 300 to 400
 - bugfix: paddle animation didnt always match balls hitlag
 - updated paddle sprites and collision boxes
 - allowed game to be paused
-- increased initial ball speed from 50 to 100
-- decreased difficulty ramping by half
+- various difficulty adjustments
 - hitstop when ball hits middle of paddle is now dynamic

 ### 0.0.1